Navy Seal Exposes The Biggest Mistake People Make Carrying A Gun

 Quick Summary

-The biggest mistake in concealed carry is not performing a 'press check.'
-This technique, demonstrated by a Navy SEAL, involves slightly retracting the slide to visually confirm a round is chambered, ensuring your firearm is ready for immediate deployment.
+The biggest mistake concealed carriers make, according to a Navy SEAL, is neglecting the 'press check.'
+This technique involves slightly retracting the slide to visually confirm if a round is chambered, ensuring you always know your firearm's status for safety and readiness.

 Chapters